 - The Right to Know: The right to confirm whether we are processing personal information about you and to obtain certain personalized details about the personal information we have collected about you, including:

 - The categories of personal information collected;

 - The categories of sources of the personal information;

-- The categories of personal information that we have disclosed to third parties for a business purpose, and the categories of recipients to whom this information was disclosed;
+- The categories of personal information disclosed to third parties (if any), and the categories of recipients to whom the information were disclosed;

-- The categories of personal information we have sold about you (if any) and the categories of third parties to whom the information was sold; and
+- The categories of personal information sold (if any), and the categories of third parties to whom the personal information were sold.

-- The Right to Request Deletion: You have the right to request the deletion of personal information we have collected from you, subject to certain exceptions.
+- The Right to Deletion: The right to request the deletion of personal information we have collected from you, subject to certain exceptions.

-You also have the right to be free from discrimination for exercising these rights.
+You also have the right to not receive retaliatory or discriminatory treatment in connection with a request to exercise the above rights.
 However, please note that if the exercise of these rights limits our ability to process personal information (such as in the case of a deletion request), we may no longer be able to provide you our products and services or engage with you in the same manner.

 To Exercise Your Rights for Information We Process on Behalf of Policyholders

 We often act as a “service provider” under the CCPA by processing information solely on behalf of our policyholders.
 If you would like to request to exercise any rights you may have under the CCPA in relation to information we process as a service provider, please direct your request to your employer who holds a policy with us.
 Your employer will determine the extent to which the CCPA and its associated consumer rights apply to you.